Alf Landon: Later life

-Final years
+Final year

 President Ronald Reagan and his wife Nancy attended Landon's hundredth birthday party at his home in Topeka.
 Describing Landon as "the living soul of Kansas", the 76-year old-Reagan remarked, "You don't know what a joy it is for a fella like me to go to a birthday party for someone who can, in all honesty, call me a kid."
 Landon, standing with the use of a walking stick, told the President and well-wishers at the party, "It's a great day in my life.
 And it's a great day in the lives of all of us to have had the privilege that we have today of meeting with the President of the United States and Mrs. Reagan."
 White House Chief of Staff Howard Baker married Landon's daughter Nancy nine years later.

+Nine days after his birthday, Landon was hospitalized at Stormant-Vail Regional Medical Center after complaining of internal pain.
+He was treated for a gallstone and a mild case of bronchitis and returned home on October 10.

 Landon died in Topeka on October 12, 1987, at 5:25 p.m., thirty-three days after celebrating his hundredth birthday, and is interred at Mount Hope Cemetery in Topeka.
 At the time of his death, he was survived by his second wife, Theo Cobb.